Document Shredding Still Prevails In Online World

 Document Shredding Still An Important Tool Against Identity Theft

-As recently as 2012 identity theft was recognized by the Federal Trade Commision as the number one complaint they received from consumers.
+As recently as 2012 identity theft was recognized by the Federal Trade Commission as the number one complaint they received from consumers.
 According to a 2010 report, nearly 85% of identity theft cases were still due to “offline” sources like lost checkbooks, and bills.
 This number is alarming in an increasingly online world.

 To get your information criminals only need to pull your personal information from the garbage, or grab a piece of your mail with your important information on it.
 It’s too simple.